ompl/ompl/doc/markdown/multiLevelPlanningTutorial.md

 NOTE: The runtime of a multilevel planner depends crucially on the sequence of defined.
-For some spaces, planning time can be very fast, while for others it is can still be outperformed by classical planner such as ompl::geometric::RRT (which is equivalent to running ompl::geometric::QRRT with a single configuration space).
+For some spaces, planning time can be very fast, while for others it is can still be outperformed by classical planner such as ompl::geometric::RRT (which is equivalent to running ompl::multilevel::QRRT with a single configuration space).
 Which spaces work best is still an open research question.
 A good heuristic is to use more levels the more narrow passages we have in an environment.
 More information can be found in the [QRRT